 The playground is rich with opportunities to teach Baby lessons about sharing, personal space, politeness, and so many other laws of the jungle.
 You may not like seeing older kids tell Baby not to play with them, but you could use that to show him how to move on and find a better partner for his mud pie factory.

 Know your habitat

 A number of different factors will influence the things that you’re going to be thinking about while Baby plays.
-For example, There are different types of playgrounds – if you’re running across older kids, is it because they’re invading the toddler playground, or because you’re bringing Baby to an environment that’s not designed for her?
+For example, There are different types of playgrounds – if you’re running across older kids, is it because they’re invading the toddler playground, or because you’re bringing Baby to an environment that’s not designed for him?
 If it’s a playground designed for an older age group, or a range of ages, it might be wise to keep a closer eye on Baby than you would in a toddler-only space.
 On the other hand, a play area designed for toddlers is often fenced in, lower to the ground, and safer for younger children.
 It’s also good to take a look and make sure that the equipment is all sanitary and in good working condition.

 If interactions with older children leave you feeling like you’re dealing with a completely different species altogether, try to remember that these older kids are learning manners and social rules just as much as Baby is.
 In some cases, they just might not want to play with someone as young as Baby.
-And that’s okay – most likely, Baby isn’t going to be remembering much of this as she grows into the next stage of her life.
+And that’s okay – most likely, Baby isn’t going to be remembering much of this as he grows into the next stage of his life.
 Take it all in stride, and try to make the most of the experience.